Time Series Alignment with Global Invariances: Experiments

-\paragraph{Competing structured prediction methods} Since our motions are in 3d, we look for global transformations of the features $f_{i}: \mathbb{R}^{3} \rightarrow \mathbb{R}^{3}$.
-We use softDTW-GI as our similarity measure and its associated map $f_{i}$ as described in Equation~\eqref{opt:dtw:softdtw_gi}.
-We compare softDTW-GI to 5 baselines, that correspond to different pairs of time series similarity measure and feature space invariances.
-The first two baselines do not encode any feature space invariance and are based on $\ell_{2}$ and $\text{softDTW}$ similarities respectively.
-They are denoted \texttt{L2} and \texttt{softDTW} and use the identity map for all $f_i$.
-We also consider a \textit{Procrustes} baseline~\cite{Goodall:1991} defined as:
+\tv{We look for global transformations of the features $f_{i}: \mathbb{R}^{32 \times 3} \rightarrow \mathbb{R}^{32 \times 3}$.
+In order to obtain coherent transformations for each joint of the skeleton, the $f_i$ are structured as $f_i = (\underbrace{g_i, g_i, \cdots, g_i}_{32 \text{ times }}) $ where $g_i : \mathbb{R}^{3} \rightarrow \mathbb{R}^{3}$.
+In other words, we consider that there is only one global 3D transformation that aligns all the joints of two time series (such as one rotation).} We use \tv{DTW-GI and softDTW-GI as our similarity measures and the associated maps $f_{i}$ as described in~\Eqref{opt:dtw:dtw_gi} and in~\Eqref{opt:dtw:softdtw_gi}}. \tv{We compute DTW-GI using the BCD procedure with block-structured rigid transformations of the features as in~\Eqref{opt:dtw:alvarez_Op_struc} ($q_x = q_x = 3, k = 32$ in this context).
+We calculate softDTW-GI with automatic differentiation as described in Section \ref{sec:optim}.
+In this experiment we set $\gamma = 0.05$ for the smoothness parameter.} We compare these methods to \tv{8 baselines}, that correspond to different pairs of time series similarity measure and feature space invariances.
+The first two baselines, denoted L2 and softDTW, do not encode any feature space invariance and are based on $\ell_{2}$ and $\text{softDTW}$ similarities respectively.
+We also consider a {Procrustes} baseline~\citep{Goodall:1991} defined as: